flutter/news_toolkit/docs/docs/project_configuration/firebase.md

 # Firebase Setup

-Your generated project includes sample configurations for Firebase.
+You need to specify Firebase configuration information for your app flavors and platforms.
 Please follow the instructions below to create your own Firebase projects and configure your apps.

 :::note